 - independently of the owners corporation, individual lot owners can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order to make the developer meet the legal obligations.

-New disclosure requirements at the first meeting of the OC
+New disclosure requirements at the first meeting of the owners corporation

-A developer has to provide the following documents at the first meeting of the OC:
+A developer must provide the following documents at the first meeting of the owners corporation:

 - the building maintenance manual